Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 SvelteKit Starter Kit

-In this comprehensive guide, you’ll learn how to build a real-time chat application using Astro and Cloudflare Durable Objects.
-We’ll cover WebSocket connections, message persistence, user presence indicators, and room-based chat - all running at the edge with zero server management.
+In this comprehensive guide, you’ll learn how to build a real-time chat application using Astro and Cloudflare Durable Objects with the WebSocket Hibernation API.
+We’ll cover WebSocket connections, message persistence, user presence indicators, and room-based chat - all running at the edge with zero server management and significantly reduced costs thanks to hibernation.

 Demo